-Anyone who knows me will know that I’m not a big fan of being the centre of attention, but I’ve got no choice here but to get used to it.
+Anyone who knows me will know that I’m not a big fan of being the centre of attention, but here I don’t have much choice.
 One thing I’m not averse to is having a good laugh at myself, so I quickly get used to just having a laugh with them.
 After we exchange a few pleasantries, most of them seem to think I’m alright.

 When we finally make it to the banks of the crater lake, I’m surprised to find a huge campground packed with locals enjoying the gorgeous surroundings in all the same ways I’d expect back home – swimming, fishing, or sitting around cooking and enjoying each other’s company on the lake’s shoreline.